tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/图片处理/基础图片处理/裁剪_intl_en.md

 | /crop/x&lt;Height> | Height of the output image with the width unchanged.
 The value must be greater than 0 and smaller than the height of the input image. |
 | /crop/&lt;Width>x&lt;Height> | Width and height of the output image.
 The values of width and height should be greater than 0 and smaller than those of the input image, respectively. |

 When performing scaling and cropping, you can also use the `gravity` parameter to specify the start position of the operation.
-For more information, see [Sample 2: Scaling and cropping](#Scaling and cropping).
+For more information, see [Scaling and cropping](#Scaling and cropping).

 <span id="1"></span>